JasperKirton/Resonance/README.md

 Creative Projects 2017 Yr2
-Daniel Breuer and Jasper Kirton-Wingate
+Daniel Breuer and Jasper Kirton-Wingate.
+ OF0.9.2_OSX_Granular0_92 for the project